-Joseph Medicine Crow now found himself standing rifle-to-face with an unarmed German soldier, but gunning down an unarmed man wasn't this guy's style – he was much more of an "honorable combat" sort of badass, and he wasn't about to let this Nazi douchebag feel the sweet release of death without getting a nice red, white, and blue knuckle sandwich or two beforehand.
+Joseph Medicine Crow now found himself standing rifle-to-face with an unarmed German soldier, but gunning down an unarmed man wasn't this guy's style -- he was much more of an "honorable combat" sort of badass, and he wasn't about to let this Nazi douchebag feel the sweet release of death without getting a nice red, white, and blue knuckle sandwich or two beforehand.

-The two guys started going at it, and at one point the Nazi almost flipped the tables and pinned Joe, but the Native American warrior freaked the fuck out, grabbed the German dude by the throat, and started squeezing.
+The two guys started going at it, and at one point the Nazi almost flipped the tables and pinned Joe, but the Native American warrior freaked out, grabbed the German dude by the throat, and started squeezing.
 Just as he was ready to choke the life out of his enemy, the German, sensing imminent death, started calling out for his Mom.

 The story starts with Joe and his men on a scouting mission deep behind enemy lines.
-While surveying the landscape for enemy troop movements, Medicine Crow's small team of recon experts just happened to come across a small farm where some senior members of the German officer staff were holed up – along with a group of awesome thoroughbred race horses.
+While surveying the landscape for enemy troop movements, Medicine Crow's small team of recon experts just happened to come across a small farm where some senior members of the German officer staff were holed up -- along with a group of awesome thoroughbred race horses.

 So, naturally, Joe had to steal them.

-In the early hours of the morning, Joseph Medicine Crow, dressed in his fucking U.S. Army uniform, snuck past the sleeping guards armed only with a rope and his Colt 1911 .45-caliber service pistol.
-He found the best horse in the group, tied the rope into a makeshift bridle, mounted the horse bareback, and then gave a super-fucking-loud Crow war cry as he tried to herd as many goddamned horses out of the corral as possible before the Nazis started firing bullets at him.
+In the early hours of the morning, Joseph Medicine Crow, dressed in his U.S. Army uniform, snuck past the sleeping guards armed only with a rope and his Colt 1911 .45-caliber service pistol.
+He found the best horse in the group, tied the rope into a makeshift bridle, mounted the horse bareback, and then gave a super loud Crow war cry as he tried to herd as many goddamned horses out of the corral as possible before the Nazis started firing bullets at him.
 Hauling ass through though the German countryside in the dead of night, Joseph Medicine Crow sang a Crow war song while German officers ran outside in their underwear taking potshots at him with their Lugers.

-In the last days of the war, Joseph Medicine Crow helped liberate a concentration camp in Poland (he and his commanding officer drove a jeep through the front gates and the SS guards immediately dropped their shit and ran away without a fight) before finally heading home to his tribe in Montana.
-When the Crow elders heard about his through-the-roof Gamerscore they made Joe an official War Chief in the Tribe – a post he now holds by himself.
+In the last days of the war, Joseph Medicine Crow helped liberate a concentration camp in Poland (he and his commanding officer drove a jeep through the front gates and the SS guards immediately dropped their s--- and ran away without a fight) before finally heading home to his tribe in Montana.
+When the Crow elders heard about his through-the-roof Gamerscore they made Joe an official War Chief in the Tribe -- a post he now holds by himself.
 He was also made a Knight in the French Legion of Honor, received three honorary PhDs, authored nearly a dozen books on military history, stayed married to the same woman for over 60 years, and has been the official historian for his tribe for the last fifty years.

 Robinson, Gary and Phil Lucas.
 From Warriors to Soldiers. iUniverse, 2010.